Primary Exercise Headache

 Primary exercise headache, previously known as primary exertional headache, is a rare headache type brought on by or occurring only during or after physical exercise.

 Primary exercise headache is termed “primary” because it’s not caused by another condition or disorder.
-People with new or never-evaluated exercise headache should be carefully assessed by their doctor for an underlying cause and considered for imaging of their brain and blood vessels to exclude conditions like brain tumor or another lesion that blocks the flow of spinal fluid, subarachnoid haemorrhage, arterial dissection and reversible cerebral vasoconstriction syndrome.
+People with new or never-evaluated exercise headache should be carefully assessed by their doctor for an underlying cause and considered for imaging of their brain and blood vessels to exclude conditions like brain tumor or another lesion that blocks the flow of spinal fluid, subarachnoid hemorrhage, arterial dissection and reversible cerebral vasoconstriction syndrome.
 People who have exercise-induced headache and cardiovascular risk factors (such as history of heart attack, coronary artery disease, diabetes, high blood pressure, high cholesterol, obesity, or smoking) should be evaluated for heart disease as a cause for their headache (cardiac cephalalgia), particularly if headache occurs only with exercise or the pain radiates to or from the neck or jaw.